wpswings/subscriptions-for-woocommerce/README.txt

 == WITH THE SUBSCRIPTIONS FOR WOOCOMMERCE PLUGIN YOU CAN: ==

 * Provide free of cost WooCommerce subscription on products.
-* Generate trouble-free recurring revenue with recurring payments from users .
+* Generate trouble-free recurring revenue with recurring payments from users.
 * Sell subscription-based products and recurring services for a set period.
-* Convert a simple product selling eCommerce store into a fully functional WooCommerce subscription-based store.
+* Convert a simple product-selling eCommerce store into a fully functional WooCommerce subscription-based store.
 * Give free trials of subscription-based products and services to your customers and build loyalty.
-* Limit the free trial and set frequency for it.
+* Limit the free trial and set the frequency for it.
-* Charge recurring subscription fee on your products and services.
+* Charge recurring subscription fees on your products and services.
 * Cancel WooCommerce subscriptions anytime.
 * Subscription status will be on hold when order status fails.
-* Subscription will automatically be canceled when the order is canceled.
+* Subscriptions will automatically be canceled when the order is canceled.
 * Full control of subscriptions WooCommerce management.
-* Show recurring frequency in subscription List Table.
+* Show recurring frequency in the subscription List Table.
 * Multistep setup for auto configurations of the subscription WooCommerce plugin and its requirements.
 * Enable log.
 Store managers require these log files and WooCommerce developers automatically generate them based on specific logging parameters.
 * Use popular payment gateways with subscriptions for WooCommerce.

-== PLUGIN MEETS YOUR REQUIREMENT, SO ==
+== THE PLUGIN MEETS YOUR REQUIREMENT, SO == [**Download Now!!**](https://downloads.wordpress.org/plugin/subscriptions-for-woocommerce.zip)
-[**Download Now!!**](https://downloads.wordpress.org/plugin/subscriptions-for-woocommerce.zip)

 == WHAT IS INCLUDED IN OUR FREE SUBSCRIPTIONS FOR WOOCOMMERCE PLUGIN ==